 - Walnuts - Try pecans or almonds.
 To make this recipe nut-free, use sunflower seeds instead.

-- Gluten-free Rolled oats - you can use gluten-free breadcrumbs, gluten-free panko breadcrumbs, or make a mixture with up to ½ cup quinoa flakes.
-If you're not gluten-free, feel free to use regular rolled oats or dried breadcrumbs.
+- Gluten-free Rolled oats - You can use gluten-free breadcrumbs, gluten-free panko breadcrumbs, or a mixture of up to ½ cup quinoa flakes.
+If you're not gluten-free, use regular rolled oats or dried breadcrumbs.
 Do not substitute with flaxseed meal.

 - Sugar-free - Choose sugar-free ketchup, or use tomato paste instead of ketchup.
-Or top with mushroom gravy!
+Or top it with mushroom gravy.

 Variations